dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

 # ROM Constants

 The compiler gathers all ROM constants and constant strings into the first 64K of ROM memory.
-Ensuring that the upper byte of the 24-bit program memory address for ROM constants is always clear slightly reduces the amount of code required to support ROM constants and interrupt overhead (TBLPTRU does not need to be saved).
+Ensuring that the upper byte of the 24-bit program memory address for ROM constants is always clear slightly reduces the amount of code required to support ROM constants and interrupt overhead (TBLPTRU never needs to be set or saved).